-The Class A Unwrapped Bonds in issue have a rating of A- (negative outlook) by Standard & Poor's and A3 (stable outlook) by Moody's.
-The Class B Unwrapped Bonds in issue have a rating of BBB (negative outlook) by Standard & Poor's and Baa3 (stable outlook) by Moody's.
+The Class A Unwrapped Bonds in issue have a rating of BBB+ (negative outlook) by Standard & Poor's and A3 (negative outlook) by Moody's.
+The Class B Unwrapped Bonds in issue have a rating of BBB-(negative outlook) by Standard & Poor's and Baa3 (negative outlook) by Moody's.
 In general, European regulated investors are restricted from using a rating for regulatory purposes if such rating is not issued by a credit rating agency established in the European Community and registered under Regulation (EC) No 1060/2009 of the European Parliament and of the Council of 16 September 2009 on credit rating agencies as amended (the "CRA Regulation").
-The credit ratings included or referred to in this Prospectus will be treated for the purposes of the CRA Regulation as having been issued by Standard & Poor's Credit Market Services Europe Limited ("Standard & Poor's") and Moody's Investors Service Limited ("Moody's", and together with Standard and Poor's, the "Rating Agencies").
+The credit ratings included or referred to in this Prospectus will be treated for the purposes of the CRA Regulation as having been issued by S&P Global Ratings Europe Limited ("Standard & Poor's") and Moody's Investors Service Limited ("Moody's", and together with

+Standard and Poor's, the 'Rating Agencies').
 Each of the Rating Agencies is a credit rating agency established and operating in the European Community and is registered under the CRA Regulation.